OmphileMorwane/OmphileMorwane/README.md

 Software Developer Student
 ------------------------------

-I am a passionate and dedicated student studying to become a JavaScript engineer.
+I am a passionate and dedicated student studying to become a Software Developer.
 With a strong interest in coding and technology, I am committed to learning and mastering the intricacies of JavaScript programming.
 I thrive on solving complex problems and enjoy the creative process of building innovative web solutions.
 Eager to contribute to the ever-evolving world of web development, I am constantly seeking opportunities to expand my knowledge and skills in JavaScript engineering.

 * 🌍  I'm based in South Africa
 * 🖥️  See my portfolio at [My Portfolio](http://github.com/OmphileMorwane)